smartcontractkit/ccip-defi-lending/README.md

 # Use Case Description

+Our use case works off of two three smart contracts
-We deploy a "Sender" Contract on Fuji (source chain).
-We also deploy a "Protocol" contract on Sepolia (destination chain).
+- a "Sender" Contract on Fuji (source chain)
+- a "Protocol" contract on Sepolia (destination chain) and
+- a Mock StableCoin contract (controlled by the Protocol)

-Using[Chainlink CCIP](https://docs.chain.link/ccip) a DEFI user deposits a token in Sender, and transfers that token, along with some message data, to Protocol, where the deposit is recorded.
-The Protocol contract that accepts the deposit, and allows the depositor (the same EOA as on the source chain) to mint and borrow a mock stablecoin.
-The token transferred from the source chain is used as collateral for this borrowing on the destination chain.
+A DEFI user deposits a token in Sender, and  then, using [Chainlink CCIP](https://docs.chain.link/ccip), transfers that token, along with some message data, to Protocol.
+The Protocol contract that accepts the deposit.
+Using that transferred token  as collateral, the user (i.e. depositor/borrower - the same EOA as on the source chain)  initiates a borrow operation which mints units of the mock stablecoin to lend to the depositor/borrower .

 Chainlink CCIP fees are paid using LINK tokens.
+They can also be paid in the [chain's native token](https://documentation-private-git-ccip-documentation-chainlinklabs.vercel.app/ccip/architecture#ccip-billing) but in this example we pay CCIP fees in LINK.

 The borrowed amount is calculated using a [collateralization factor (Loan to Value Ratio)](https://crypto.ro/en/dictionary/collateral-factor/#:~:text=Collateral%20Factor%20or%20Loan%20to,well%20as%20traditional%20financial%20institutions)